zenml-io/zenbytes/README.md

-# zenml-demo
+# Zenbytes

-A repository for all ZenML demos
+A repository for all ZenML demos for the ZenBytes series.